JayV0128/attendance-app/README.md

 ## Deployment (Production)
 We also deployed our backend server to AWS Elastic Beanstalk, which ensures that the application runs smoothly with scalability and high availability in a cloud environment(http://attendance-system-env-1.eba-sem4anku.us-east-1.elasticbeanstalk.com).

-(Updated) Due to insufficient AWS Learner Lab credits, we recommend installing the application locally using our backup.sql file to simulate the situation.
+(Updated on 25 Apr) Due to insufficient AWS Learner Lab credits ($48.9/$50.0), we recommend installing the application locally using our backup.sql file to simulate the situation.

 ## Features
 - User Registration: Users can sign up with their name and other required information.